Colin Keppel

-Admiral Sir Colin Richard Keppel, (3 December 1862 – 6 July 1947) was a British sailor and Extra Equerry to four kings.
+Admiral Sir Colin Richard Keppel, (3 December 1862 – 6 July 1947) was a Royal Navy officer.

 Background

 He was the son of Admiral Sir Henry Keppel, younger son of William Keppel, 4th Earl of Albemarle, and his second wife Jane Elizabeth West, daughter of Martin John West.
 His paternal uncles were Augustus Keppel, 5th Earl of Albemarle and George Keppel, 6th Earl of Albemarle, his maternal uncle was Sir Algernon Edward West.
 He was educated at Temple Grove and entered the Royal Navy as cadet on the training ship HMS Britannia in 1875.